 The consistency of participants' design choices when presented with different design modalities is shown in Figure~\ref{fig:same_vs_different_choices_cmu_class_comb_problem}.
 Most participants' choices changed when the design modality changed from visual rendering to numerical performance data.
 Thus, design modalities did affect participants' decision-making here.
 However, changes are inconsistent when the design modality changed from numerical performance data to the mixed modality with both visual rendering and numerical performance data.
 The changes in participants' design choices are shown in Figures~\ref{fig:sankey_cmu_class_comb_problem_1.png}, \ref{fig:sankey_cmu_class_comb_problem_2.png}, and \ref{fig:sankey_cmu_class_comb_problem_3.png}.

-Participants' selection of conventional designs (axis-symmetric and one-plane) versus unusual designs (non-axis-symmetric, non-planar, or off-plane) is shown in Figure~\ref{fig:design_choice_cmu_class}.
+Participants' selection of conventional designs (axisymmetric and one-plane) versus unusual designs (non-axisymmetric, non-planar, or off-plane) is shown in Figure~\ref{fig:design_choice_cmu_class}.
 The participants showed a strong preference for conventional designs when they were provided with only visual renderings.
 Also, fewer participants picked unusual designs when visual renderings became available (i.e., when transitioning from numerical performance data to the mixed modality).